How to Start a Scholarship Fund

 A common misconception is that scholarship funds can only be created by government entities, universities or corporations.

-The truth is, individuals and families can set up scholarship funds through college universities, private foundations or community foundations.
+The truth is that individuals and families can set up scholarship funds through college universities, private foundations or community foundations.

-Individuals set up scholarship funds for a variety of reasons, such as supporting educational opportunities and college attainment, wanting to honor or memorialize a loved one, establishing a family legacy of giving, or supporting an educational institution.
+Donors set up scholarship funds for various reasons, such as supporting educational opportunities and college attainment, wanting to honor or memorialize a loved one, establishing a family legacy of giving, or supporting an educational institution.

 Many philanthropists turn to community foundations to start their scholarship funds for simplicity and ease.
-Community foundations provide staff assistance, community expertise and a variety of services that help donors set up and award scholarship dollars to students.
+Community foundations like San Diego Foundation (SDF) provide staff assistance, community expertise and a variety of services that help donors set up and award scholarship dollars to students.
 They’re also not tied to a particular educational institution.

 How to Set Up a Scholarship Fund